windhamdavid/til/docs/computers/woozie.md

 # set cron to renew
 sudo crontab -e
 11 1 * * 1 /usr/bin/certbot renew --quiet --noninteractive

+# issue where I had added www to subdomains and didn't have a DNS record
+# modify the cert to remove the www
+sudo certbot certonly --cert-name code.davidawindham.com -d code.davidawindham.com An RSA certificate named code.davidawindham.com already exists.
+Do you want to update its key type to ECDSA?
+(U)pdate

+# to test
+sudo certbot renew --dry-run
 ```

 ### Dev